 I have always had the sensation that I am a tiny sprout on a “tree of life” branch witnessing and experiencing the cyclical miracle of life.
 This was truer growing up in the remote, high altitude mountains of Southern Africa.
 In the mountains, there were less man-made disguises to help mask or ignore seasonal flows and influences on the body.
 Every element, subtle and not so subtle was a tangible part of everyday life experience.
 There was this sense of being part of “all that is;” part of a whole.
-This initiatory sensation can (if one is mindful) give rise to intuitive insights into how to move about in order to attract a harmonious state of being for the elemental (earth) body.
+This initiatory sensation can (if one is mindful) give rise to intuitive insights into how to move about in order to attract a harmonious state of being for the elemental (earth) body and ultimately higher states.

 My invitation to walk the path of herbal therapy came due to unpleasant anxiety and blood related heart rhythm irregularities.
 This internal state always pushed me into uncomfortable physical domain of restless imagination where I used creativity or constant “doing” as way to escape.
 These incessant attempts to escape were exhausting and were neither successful nor sustainable.
 I had to find true liberation.

 I contemplated an active and scholarly approach to addressing imbalance issues through plant medicine therapies.
 I first trained as a therapeutic chef, with food as medicine emphasizing predominantly on plant based nutrition proven to promote health and support recovery.
 The creative experience of cooking coupled with a understanding of food as medicine was life changing.
 Most importantly, this experience reminded me that we truly are what we eat.
 Therefore, we have to be interested in where our foods come from and the state of the earth (soil) where our food is cultivated.
 This awareness and gratitude leads to support of local land caretakers and farmers, which is paramount for sustainability.